aaronjohnsabu1999/aaronjohnsabu1999/README.md

 - ⚡ Fun fact: ...
 -->

-I am an incoming graduate student in Electrical and Computer Engineering at the University of California, Los Angeles.
-I have completed my Bachelor of Technology with Majors in Electrical Engineering (with Honors) and Minors in Aerospace Engineering at the Indian Institute of Technology (IIT) Bombay.
-I’m currently working on research projects on [aerial multi-robot systems](https://uclalemur.com/research/foray).
+I am a graduate student in the Department of [Electrical and Computer Engineering](https://www.ee.ucla.edu/) at the [University of California, Los Angeles](https://www.ucla.edu/).
+I have completed my Bachelor of Technology with Majors in [Electrical Engineering](https://www.ee.iitb.ac.in/) (with Honors) and Minors in [Aerospace Engineering](https://www.aero.iitb.ac.in/home/) at the [Indian Institute of Technology (IIT) Bombay](https://www.iitb.ac.in/).
+I’m currently working on the [FORAY](https://uclalemur.com/research/foray) project (aerial multi-robot systems) at the [Laboratory for Embedded Machines and Ubiquitous Robots](https://uclalemur.com/).

 <div align="center">
 <a href="https://www.linkedin.com/in/aaron-john-sabu/" target="_blank">